Zendesk, Inc. (NYSE:ZEN) Shares Sold by Catalyst Capital Advisors LLC

-Catalyst Capital Advisors LLC cut its holdings in shares of Zendesk, Inc. (NYSE:ZEN) by 7.7% in the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 45,800 shares of the software maker’s stock after selling 3,800 shares during the period.
-Catalyst Capital Advisors LLC’s holdings in Zendesk were worth $6,074,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Catalyst Capital Advisors LLC decreased its holdings in Zendesk, Inc. (NYSE:ZEN) by 7.7% in the first quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 45,800 shares of the software maker’s stock after selling 3,800 shares during the quarter.
+Catalyst Capital Advisors LLC’s holdings in Zendesk were worth $6,074,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also bought and sold shares of the stock.
-Xponance Inc. lifted its position in Zendesk by 0.8% during the first quarter.
-Xponance Inc. now owns 12,073 shares of the software maker’s stock valued at $1,601,000 after purchasing an additional 91 shares during the period.
-Moody Aldrich Partners LLC lifted its position in Zendesk by 19.0% during the first quarter.
-Moody Aldrich Partners LLC now owns 2,289 shares of the software maker’s stock valued at $304,000 after purchasing an additional 365 shares during the period.
-HighTower Advisors LLC acquired a new position in Zendesk during the first quarter valued at $974,000.
-Maryland State Retirement & Pension System lifted its position in Zendesk by 372.9% during the first quarter.
-Maryland State Retirement & Pension System now owns 8,833 shares of the software maker’s stock valued at $1,171,000 after purchasing an additional 6,965 shares during the period.
-Finally, Kestra Advisory Services LLC lifted its position in Zendesk by 15.6% during the first quarter.
-Kestra Advisory Services LLC now owns 1,700 shares of the software maker’s stock valued at $225,000 after purchasing an additional 230 shares during the period.
-Institutional investors own 95.34% of the company’s stock.
+A number of other hedge funds and other institutional investors have also added to or reduced their stakes in ZEN.
+Brighton Jones LLC increased its holdings in shares of Zendesk by 2.9% in the fourth quarter.
+Brighton Jones LLC now owns 2,980 shares of the software maker’s stock valued at $426,000 after purchasing an additional 84 shares during the last quarter.
+World Asset Management Inc increased its holdings in shares of Zendesk by 4.1% in the fourth quarter.
+World Asset Management Inc now owns 2,139 shares of the software maker’s stock valued at $306,000 after purchasing an additional 85 shares during the last quarter.
+Kovack Advisors Inc. increased its holdings in shares of Zendesk by 4.3% in the first quarter.
+Kovack Advisors Inc. now owns 2,175 shares of the software maker’s stock valued at $288,000 after purchasing an additional 90 shares during the last quarter.
+Xponance Inc. increased its holdings in shares of Zendesk by 0.8% in the first quarter.
+Xponance Inc. now owns 12,073 shares of the software maker’s stock valued at $1,601,000 after purchasing an additional 91 shares during the last quarter.
+Finally, Signaturefd LLC increased its holdings in shares of Zendesk by 7.8% in the first quarter.
+Signaturefd LLC now owns 1,314 shares of the software maker’s stock valued at $174,000 after purchasing an additional 95 shares during the last quarter.
+95.34% of the stock is owned by institutional investors.

-In related news, insider Inamarie Johnson sold 1,561 shares of the stock in a transaction that occurred on Tuesday, May 11th.
-The stock was sold at an average price of $128.28, for a total value of $200,245.08.
-Following the completion of the sale, the insider now owns 23,549 shares of the company’s stock, valued at $3,020,865.72.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CFO Marc Cabi sold 719 shares of the stock in a transaction that occurred on Monday, May 24th.
-The shares were sold at an average price of $137.00, for a total value of $98,503.00.
-Following the completion of the sale, the chief financial officer now directly owns 335 shares of the company’s stock, valued at approximately $45,895.
-The disclosure for this sale can be found here.
-Insiders have sold 194,216 shares of company stock valued at $26,922,812 in the last three months.
-Insiders own 3.60% of the company’s stock.

-A number of research analysts have weighed in on ZEN shares.
-Cowen upped their price objective on shares of Zendesk from $165.00 to $185.00 and gave the stock an “outperform” rating in a research report on Friday, February 5th.
-UBS Group raised Zendesk from a “neutral” rating to a “buy” rating and upped their price target for the stock from $171.00 to $190.00 in a report on Thursday.
-Piper Sandler upped their price target on Zendesk from $180.00 to $186.00 and gave the stock an “overweight” rating in a report on Friday, April 30th.
-Zacks Investment Research raised Zendesk from a “sell” rating to a “hold” rating in a report on Thursday, April 8th.
-Finally, Morgan Stanley upped their price target on Zendesk from $165.00 to $181.00 and gave the stock an “overweight” rating in a report on Friday, February 5th.
-Two equities research analysts have rated the stock with a hold rating and twelve have given a buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and a consensus price target of $159.27.
+ZEN has been the subject of several recent research reports.
+UBS Group raised Zendesk from a “neutral” rating to a “buy” rating and increased their price target for the company from $171.00 to $190.00 in a report on Thursday.
+JMP Securities increased their price objective on Zendesk from $143.00 to $193.00 and gave the stock an “outperform” rating in a research report on Friday, February 5th.
+Oppenheimer reiterated an “outperform” rating and issued a $180.00 price objective (up from $170.00) on shares of Zendesk in a research report on Friday, February 5th.
+Canaccord Genuity increased their price objective on Zendesk from $130.00 to $180.00 and gave the stock a “buy” rating in a research report on Friday, February 5th.
+They noted that the move was a valuation call.
+Finally, Morgan Stanley increased their price objective on Zendesk from $165.00 to $181.00 and gave the stock an “overweight” rating in a research report on Friday, February 5th.
+Two investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+The stock presently has a consensus rating of “Buy” and an average price target of $159.27.

 Zendesk, Inc, a software development company, provides software as a service solutions for organizations in North America, Latin America, Europe, the Middle East, Africa, and the Asia Pacific.
 Its flagship product is Zendesk Support, a system for tracking, prioritizing, and solving customer support tickets across various channels.